ray-project/enhancements/reps/2023-07-08-air-surface-syntax.md

 serve.run(XGBoostService.bind(checkpoint))
 ```

-This is almost as simple but a lot more explicit and can be easily adapted to
+This is almost as simple but a lot more explicit, removes the magic, and can
-different settings, and is more unified with the Ray Serve documentation
+be easily adapted to different settings, and is more unified with the Ray Serve
-and the way Ray Serve is typically used.
+documentation and the way Ray Serve is typically used.

 ## Migration Plan